 Pohjola began his career as a composer in a strict modernist spirit.
 The first signs of his softer style were heard in the String Quartet No. 2 (1995) and Game Over (1996) for chamber ensemble.

 Seppo Pohjola has also composed symphonies, concertos for piano, violin and cello as well as operas.
-His latest commission was Juuret (Roots) premiered by the Helsinki Philharmonic Orchestra in the Helsinki Variation work series.
+An important commission was Juuret (Roots) premiered by the Helsinki Philharmonic Orchestra in the Helsinki Variation work series.

-Alba Records has released several discs of Pohjola’s music and Fennica Gehrman has published his string quartets.
+Alba Records has released several discs of Pohjola’s music.